soveng/soveng.github.io/_posts/2023-11-30-meet-the-1st-cohort.md

 ---
 layout: post
 title: "Meet the 1st Cohort"
-description: "You have 1 week left to throw your hat in the ring.
-Also: What is SEC-01?"
+description: "21 builders.
+8 weeks.
+And more to come!"
 image: assets/images/sec01-landing.jpg
 ---